 7,000 impressions booked running over 7 days would be scheduled for 1,000 impressions per day

 "Expected traffic shape" is a network-wide feature that uses past traffic patterns of your website to predict traffic trends and pace delivery accordingly.
-Check with your administrator if you're not sure that this feature is enabled in your network.
+If you aren't sure that this feature is enabled in your network, check with your Ad Manager administrator or contact Google support.

 "Expected traffic shape" versus forecasting